Fruit Growers News Vegetable Growers News Organic Grower National Nut Grower Spudman Product Processing GPN Mag

 Mark Evans is a fifth-generation grower in his family’s Frankfort, Michigan, operation that grows apples, cherries and blueberries along Lake Michigan in the northwest part of the state.
 Photos courtesy of Evans Bros.

-At the Great Lakes Fruit, Vegetable and Farm Market EXPO (GLEXPO), MSHS board members facilitate educational sessions in collaboration with Michigan State University, promote the event and ensure growers know MSHS’ role in the show’s offerings.
+At the Great Lakes Fruit, Vegetable and Farm Market EXPO (GLEXPO), MSHS board members collaborate with Michigan State University to facilitate educational sessions, promote the event and ensure growers under MSHS’ role.

 “The GLEXPO plays an essential role in your business,” Evans said.
 “It is so important to educate yourself and make long-term relationships with individuals outside of your area.
 You need to keep educating yourself to move your business forward.
 If you don’t educate yourself, if you don’t make connections, you will fall behind and opportunity won’t come your way.
 Networking and meeting new people will give you opportunities if you continue relationships throughout the years.
 Never pass up opportunities.”